 Do not ask about personal health, disability, or past injuries.
 That crosses into protected space fast.

-The risk you avoid by staying disciplined
+The risk you remove by staying disciplined

 Staying clean removes three exposures: